Air Force Enlisted Promotions Made Simple

 The Air Force is allowed to award five extra percentage points to AFSCs it considers critically-manned.
 So, if the overall promotion rate for E-5s is 25 percent, the Air Force could promote 30 percent of any AFSC it considers to be seriously undermanned.

-After the Air Force determines what the promotion-rate is going to be overall, airmen have to be eligible for promotion, based on TIS, TIG and the skill-level they've received in their jobs.
+After the Air Force determines what the promotion-rate is going to be overall, airmen have to be eligible for promotion, based on the skill-level they've received in their jobs, TIG/TIS, EPRs, and scores on advancement tests.
 Skill levels are based on On-the-Job (OJT) training requirements, completion of job-school, and/or completion of a job correspondence course.

 Air Force Skill Levels